Note

 # We use the MEG and MRI setup from the MNE-sample dataset

-data_path = sample.data_path(download=False)
+data_path = sample.data_path(download=True)

-subjects_dir = op.join(data_path, 'subjects')
+subjects_dir = op.join(data_path, "subjects")

-mri_path = op.join(subjects_dir, 'sample')
+mri_path = op.join(subjects_dir, "sample")

 # Filenames for various files we'll be using

-meg_path = op.join(data_path, 'MEG', 'sample')
+meg_path = op.join(data_path, "MEG", "sample")

-trans_fname = op.join(meg_path, 'sample_audvis_raw-trans.fif')
+trans_fname = op.join(meg_path, "sample_audvis_raw-trans.fif")

-fwd_fname = op.join(meg_path, 'sample_audvis-meg-eeg-oct-6-fwd.fif')
+fwd_fname = op.join(meg_path, "sample_audvis-meg-eeg-oct-6-fwd.fif")

 # Later on, we'll use the forward model defined in the MNE-testing dataset

-fwd_lim_fname = op.join(testing_path,
+fwd_lim_fname = op.join(testing_path, "sample_audvis_trunc-meg-eeg-oct-4-fwd.fif")

 # Seed for the random number generator